k1kolev/info/features/crm/contact-records.md

 * Eliminate confusion, inconsistency, and delays in communication with people and businesses
 * Automatically validate the type and formats of contact details - such as phone numbers, email addresses, physical addresses, and others
 * Maintain accurate contact information and update it the moment you learn about new changes
-* Identify duplicate data fast and merge it in a clear and unified way

 Your business can benefit by practically terminating the risks of data loss, communication errors, or missed opportunities, and enjoy a seamless communicational experience with teams and stakeholders.